-The DUI arrestee and the officer will not likely talk again or come in contact with each other until the administrative license suspension hearing, but ONLY IF the suspended driver files a timely DDS GA appeal, and decides NOT to get an ignition interlock device installed instead of filing an administrative license suspension appeal.
+The DUI arrestee and the officer will not likely talk again or meet each other until the administrative license suspension hearing, but ONLY IF the suspended driver files a timely DDS GA appeal and decides NOT to get an ignition interlock device installed instead of filing an administrative license suspension appeal.

 Section 2 of 5 – RED ALERT: The First 30 Days After Your DUI Arrest

 The arresting officer’s department transmits the DDS 1205 and the seized driver’s license to the Department of Driver Services in Conyers, GA.
 This is the headquarters of Georgia’s license issuance and license suspension state authority.
 This filing puts into motion the State’s attempt to TAKE AWAY your driving privileges.

 The workers at Georgia DDS have little to no DISCRETION about your driver’s license, because the rules they must follow are statutory mandates, and leave little room for “interpretation.”
 Do not call, or harass them, for doing their job.

 As unfortunate as an oversight might be, the Georgia Department of Driver Services (Georgia’s DMV or DPS, for drivers from other states) WILL NOT be able to save your license if you miss these deadlines and hearings.

 So, FOLLOW this closely, or risk having a suspended license for a full year!
 You need to have the guidance of a skilled DUI defense attorney, when facing a DUI in Georgia.